NeonBlader/sorts/README.md

 * Heap sort
 * Counting sort
 * Insertion sort with binary search
+* Selection sort

 **It is worth paying attention to the following points:**

-* To use Heap sort and Insertion sort for some type in both directions, this type must have correct implementation of operator <
+* To use Heap sort, Insertion sort and Selection sort for some type in both directions, this type must have correct implementation of operator <

 * Counting sort only supports non-negative integers